 |A plan of the installation at Bow, The Engineer, 1867.
 The building to the left of the plan housed the printing operation and the larger part was taken by paper-making.
 The shaded line represents the River Lea.|

 A description of work at the site in 1875 is given in Chapter 12 of East London Industries, by William Glenny Crory2, a journalist on the East London Observer.
 Lloyd was making enough paper to supply other papers in London and the provinces.
 After Lloyd’s expansion at Sittingbourne, the mill was supplying the world and in particular the press in the British colonies.
 Crory wrote:

-A machine that caught Crory’s eye was a mechanical stoker, made by Dillwyn Smith, for the boiler.
+A machine that caught Crory’s eye was a mechanical stoker for the boiler, made by Dillwyn Smith.
 It saved coal, lessened labour and economised on heat as no cold air got in while the boiler was being fed.
-It must also have been a lot cleaner.

 Lloyd’s last operations at Bow were moved to Sittingbourne in 1877.
-According to Henry Massingham, editor of the Daily Chronicle in the 1890s, the river Lea became too polluted for paper-making.
-This may have added urgency — a machine destined for Sittingbourne was made and delivered ready to run within five months of the order being placed.
+According to Henry Massingham, editor of the Daily Chronicle in the 1890s:

-On 21 June 1892 the site was subleased to David and Alexander Hutchison, iron founders.
+On 21 June 1892 the site at Bow was subleased to David and Alexander Hutchison, iron founders.
 The leases still belonged to the Lloyd family trust in 1942.